What is contact urticaria?

 - Severe anaphylactic shock (this can be life-threatening)

-What is the diagnosis and treatment for contact urticaria?
+What is the treatment for contact urticaria?

-Patient should have an understanding of the nature of their urticarial reaction (non-immunological vs immunological).
+The patient should have an understanding of the nature of their urticarial reaction (non-immunological vs immunological).
 Patients with immunological contact urticaria should wear medical alert tags and be aware of the potential life-threatening reactions of the condition.